Eating disorders - anorexia

-If your doctor makes a diagnosis of anorexia, you will likely work with a multidisciplinary team including a doctor, a psychologist or psychiatrist, and a registered dietitian.
+If your doctor diagnoses you with anorexia, you will likely work with a multidisciplinary team including a doctor, a psychologist or psychiatrist, and a registered dietitian.

 The most effective way to prevent anorexia is to develop healthy eating habits and a strong body image from an early age.
-Don't accept cultural values that place a premium on thin, perfect bodies.
-Make sure you and your children are educated about the life threatening nature of anorexia.
+DO NOT accept cultural values that place a premium on thin, perfect bodies.
+Make sure you and your children are educated about the life-threatening nature of anorexia.

 For people who have already developed anorexia, the primary goal is to avoid relapse.

-- Family and friends should be urged not to focus on the person's condition or on food or weight.
-Don't discuss anorexia at mealtimes, for example.
-Instead, devote mealtimes to social interaction and relaxation.
+- Family and friends should be urged not to focus on the person's condition, or on food or weight.
+DO NOT discuss anorexia at meal times, for example.
+Instead, devote meal times to social interaction and relaxation.